logoPostPlanify

 • Unified inbox on all paid plans (Zoho Social gates inbox behind Premium)

-• Social listening with keyword tracking (Zoho Social has basic monitoring)
+• Social listening with keyword tracking (Zoho Social has basic monitoring only)

-• Automated inbox rules save time (Zoho Social has no automation rules)
+• Automated inbox rules and saved replies (Zoho Social has no automation)

 Cons: